Max-Mobility/RnD/_templates/project_header_template.md

 {% else %}
 # Uh Oh!

 You did not properly set up your project!
-The `title` field in this document's front matter does not match any existing project folder!
+The `project` field in this document's front matter does not match any existing project folder!
 Be sure you followed the directions located [here](_documentation/making_a_new_project.md)

 {% endif %}